pridiltal/ctv-AnomalyDetection/README.md

     implements the forward search algorithm for the detection of outlying studies (studies with extreme results) in network meta-analysis.
-  - The [KRIS](https://cran.r-project.org/package=KRIS) package provides useful
-    functions which are needed for bioinformatic analysis including detection of rough structures and outliers using unsupervised clustering.
   - The [dave](https://cran.r-project.org/package=dave) package provides a
     collection of functions for data analysis in vegetation ecology including outlier detection using nearest neighbour distances.